Kinjalc/document-parser/README.md

 # Document Parser

-A TypeScript application that processes medical documents (visit notes and lab results) and creates FHIR resources in Medplum.
+Application that processes medical documents (visit notes and lab results) and creates FHIR resources in Medplum.

 ## Features